sudheergundala/Two-tier-Web-App-with-Jenkins-and-Docker/README.md

 8. [Conclusion](#conclusion)

-## Project Overview
+## 1. Project Overview
-      In this project, we deploy the two-tier web application(Flask+MySql) on to AWS EC2 instance.
-The application is containerized using Docker and manged by the Docker Compose.
-To automate the build and deployment process we use Jenkins pipelines, when ever the new code is pushed to the github repo the webhook will triger the jenkins process.
+This project demonstrates the automation of deployment for a two-tier web application (Flask + MySQL) on an AWS EC2 instance.
+The application is containerized using Docker and managed with Docker Compose.
+A Jenkins CI/CD pipeline automates the build, test, and deployment process.
+Whenever new code is pushed to the GitHub repository, a webhook triggers Jenkins, which rebuilds and redeploys the updated containers automatically.

       # Tools Used:-
           Version Control System - GitHub
           CI/CD - Jenkins